 The DDM4 is a pretty standard bolt carrier group, it features the “DD” logo on the bolt’s side.

 The DDM4 stock trigger is a standard mil spec curved trigger.

 The pull weight is approximately 8 lbs.

-The wall is only a short take up and is a crisp clean break.
-You can’t expect much from a stock trigger, but this one performs well.
+The wall is only a short take up and is a crisp, clean break.
+You can’t expect much from a stock trigger.
+However, this trigger performs well.

 The reset on this trigger is short and pretty consistent with all of the AR15’s on the market today.

 My DDM4v11 safety was a metal non-ambidextrous style safety.
 With that being said, there’s nothing to really write home about on that front.
 It’s a standard length safety lever and doesn’t bother my thumb while the selector is on fire.

 But I have noticed that new DDM4s are coming with polymer ambidextrous safetys.
 I haven’t had much experience with them except on a DDM5.
 And I had no issues with it.